 The purpose of the Criminal Justice Field Learning Track in Corrections or Law Enforcement is to provide a pathway for active duty corrections or law enforcement officers in Florida to earn an accelerated A.S. degree through the award of articulated credits for work-based learning and industry certifications.

 The Criminal Justice Field Learning Track under the Criminal Justice A.S. degree program offers a student a broad background in the history, philosophy, organization, management and operation of the criminal justice system.
 It is designed for students currently working in corrections or law enforcement who seek professional growth and/or advancement within their organizations, or employment in another field of criminal justice.
-Graduates of this program may also transfer into Valencia College’s Bachelors of Applied Science in Business and Organizational Leadership program.
+Graduates of this program may also transfer into a Bachelors of Applied Science program at Valencia College.

 The critical difference between the Field Learning Track and the standard Criminal Justice A.S. degree program is the requirement that students complete the three 6 credit hour Criminal Justice Field Experience courses (CCJ 2942, CCJ 2943, and CCJ 2944).
 The field experience courses are designed to allow students to earn college credits for the work they do on the job, while also layering in additional online academic activities aligned to learning outcomes from other courses in the Criminal Justice A.S. degree.
 The successful completion of the three Criminal Justice Field Experience courses would allow a student to earn 18 credit hours for work-based learning.
 Combined with the 6-12 credit hours awarded (Corrections Track) or combined with the 15 credit hours awarded (Law Enforcement Track) through successful completion of the state law enforcement academy and the FDLE licensing exam, a student in the Criminal Justice Field Learning Program could earn 24-30 credit hours (Corrections Track) or 33 credit hours (Law Enforcement Track), [the award of credits through the academy articulation would be based on the clock hours of the academy program a student attended] through work-based learning, which reduces the length and cost of the Criminal Justice A.S. degree program.

-Students are strongly encouraged to consult a career program advisor at the School of Public Safety or a Criminal Justice Career Program Advisor on another campus for assistance in determining the best education plan for their career goals.
+Students are strongly encouraged to consult a Criminal Justice Career Program Advisor for assistance in determining the best education plan for their career goals.

 Students wishing to transfer any credits from this program to another institution must accept responsibility for securing approval from the transfer institution.